top of page

 Practical tips for building a healthy digital culture in the workplace of the future

-Now more than ever before we need to be paying attention to employee wellbeing as the use of technology is higher than ever before.
+Now more than ever we need to be paying attention to employee digital wellbeing as the use of technology in the workplace is at an all-time high.
 Many businesses are looking to enhance the connection and engagement over digital platforms without the downsides of overloading or distracting their team.
+However, the shift to the digital workplace has come suddenly for most and it can be difficult to know where to start.

 Addressing digital culture has become a vital part of business strategy

-The frequent distractions from our groaning inboxes and chirping mobiles lead to rapid switching between tasks and attempts to multitask, which research indicates can reduce productivity by as much as 40% .
-Our brains are in fact not able to multitask, instead what we are doing is task switching which divides our cognitive resource between the juggling priorities and means we can’t give our best to any individual one.
-By encouraging work practices and culture, which facilitate unitatsking, teams can find a greater sense of ease and feel better as they can focus on their priorities and achieve more during the 9-5.
+The frequent distractions from our groaning inboxes and chirping mobile devices leads to rapid switching between tasks and attempts to multitask, which research indicates can reduce productivity by as much as 40% [https://www.psychologytoday.com/us/blog/brain-wise/201209/the-true-cost-of-multi-tasking].
+Contrary to popular belief, our brains are in fact not able to multitask.
+Instead what we are doing is task switching which divides our cognitive resource between the juggling priorities and means we can’t give our best to any individual one (https://behavioralscientist.org/remedies-distracted-mind/).
+By encouraging work practices and cultures that facilitate unitasking, teams can find a greater sense of ease in focusing on their priorities and achieve more during the 9-5.

-With an increased challenge to set important boundaries between home and work and teams having to come to terms with new screen-time issues such as “Zoom exhaustion”, helping employees to create a healthy relationship with technology is a key part of supporting wellbeing during remote-working.
+With the increased challenges of setting boundaries between home and work and coming to terms with screen-time issues such as video-call exhaustion, helping employees to create a healthy relationship with technology is a key part of supporting wellbeing during remote-working.

 Solutions

-Although the statistics paint a gloomy picture, it also presents an opportunity for organisations to be forward thinking and provide employees with conditions for success, satisfaction and positive mental health.
+The statistics of loneliness, isolation and digital overload paint a gloomy picture but its worth bearing in mind that these challenges can be overcome with the right approach to digital culture.
+This presents a golden opportunity for organisations to be forward thinking and provide employees with conditions for success, satisfaction and positive mental health.

 Do they feel an organisational pressure to be checking and responding to email out of hours?
-Maybe they find the number of emails, video calls or instant messages overwhelming or preventing focused work?
+Maybe they find the number of emails, video calls or instant messages overwhelming or preventing focused work.
 How easy do they find it to create healthy boundaries between work and home?
-Mental health awareness week is a great platform for exploring these issues.
+Mental Health Awareness Week (https://www.mentalhealth.org.uk/our-work/public-engagement/mental-health-awareness-week) is a great platform for exploring these issues.

 There is a difference between remote working before COVID-19 and remote working now in that many employees have not chosen this situation or been prepared for how to work effectively from home.
 I have found in conversations, many teams feel they have over-adopted video calls as a means of communication and this is having an impact, leaving employees feeling mentally exhausted.